 Ed has been recognized for his leadership in protecting citizens’ 2nd Amendment right to self defense and as a policy expert on nationally televised CSPAN forums.

-Ed is endorsed by the Georgia Life Alliance and helped pass informed consent legislation, restrictions on late term abortion in House Bill 954, and for sponsoring House Bill 1114 the Assisted Suicide Prevention Act.
+In addition to being endorsed by the Georgia Life Alliance, Ed initially authored and helped pass Senate Bill 166 an bill that removes crushing regulations to allow churches and non-profits to provide free homes to pregnant mothers.
+Ed’s leadership helped pass life-saving informed consent legislation, restrictions on late term abortion in House Bill 954, and House Bill 1114 the Assisted Suicide Prevention Act.
 Ed’s work in the Judiciary Noncivil Committee helped secure unanimous bipartisan passage of Senate Bill 77, the Unborn Victims of Violence Act, in which Georgia became one of 30 states to prosecute violent crimes against a pregnant woman as crimes against two distinct persons.